OpenBfS/UncertRadio/docs/content.rst

 The following is restricted to applications not using linear unfolding.

-Such “symbol cascades“ can be generated from all „transitions“ (*i*, *j*)=\ *ij* between symbols *i* and *j* within a cascade.
+Such "symbol cascades" can be generated from all "transitions" (*i*, *j*)=\ *ij* between symbols *i* and *j* within a cascade.
 They can be found by using a recursive numerical algorithm.